scrubbbbs/cbird/doc/cbird-devel.md

 - query, edit negative matches
 - refine video search matches using neighboring hashes
 - reflected needle should be tagged so it can be handled better (template matcher, difference image etc)
+- user setting for discarding low-detail hashes [#17]
+- video coverage map to tell if one clip includes all frames of another clip [#17]

 ### GUI
 - barebones index/search gui